davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    DIVIDE(SUM(vw_Timesheet[Hours]), TotalValue, 0)
 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the percentage of hours worked by a specific group, project, or employee compared to the total hours worked across all selected categories in a report or dashboard.

-Here’s a breakdown of what it does:
+Here's a breakdown of what it does:

 1. **TotalValue Calculation**:
-   - The expression first calculates the total hours worked by summing up the `Hours` column from the `vw_Timesheet` table.
+   - The first part of the code defines a variable called `TotalValue`.
+This variable calculates the total number of hours from the `vw_Timesheet` table.
-   - It uses the `CALCULATE` function along with `ALLSELECTED`, which means it considers all the currently selected filters for `GroupCat`, `Project`, and `EmployeeName`.
-This allows the measure to respect any filters applied in the report while still calculating the total across those selected categories.
+   - The `CALCULATE` function is used to sum the `Hours` column, but it considers all selected filters for `GroupCat`, `Project`, and `EmployeeName`.
+This means it looks at the total hours worked across all the selected categories, ignoring any other filters that might be applied.

 2. **Percentage Calculation**:
-   - After calculating the total hours (stored in the variable `TotalValue`), the expression then calculates the percentage of hours for the current context (the specific group, project, or employee being analyzed).
-   - It does this by dividing the sum of hours for the current context (using `SUM(vw_Timesheet[Hours])`) by the `TotalValue` calculated earlier.
+   - The `RETURN` statement then calculates the percentage of hours for the current context (which could be a specific group, project, or employee) by dividing the sum of hours for that context by the `TotalValue` calculated earlier.
-   - The `DIVIDE` function is used here to safely perform the division.
-If `TotalValue` is zero (which would mean no hours were recorded), it returns 0 instead of causing an error.
+   - The `DIVIDE` function is used for this division, which is a safer way to handle division in DAX because it can return a default value (in this case, 0) if the denominator (`TotalValue`) is zero, preventing errors.

-In summary, this measure provides insights into how much of the total hours worked is attributed to a specific group, project, or employee, expressed as a percentage.
+In summary, this measure provides insight into how much of the total hours worked is attributed to a specific group, project, or employee, expressed as a percentage.
 This can help in understanding workload distribution and performance across different categories.

 **`MSR_PROJECT_%_REALIZATION`**